pydanny/pydanny-event-notes/PyconAU2011/keynotes.rst

 Raymond Hettiger
 ================

+See me fill in all the holes at: http://pydanny-event-notes.readthedocs.org/en/latest/PyCodeConf2011/python_is_awesome.html

 LA's own Raymond Hettiger talked about `What makes Python Awesome?`

     * Other languages are awesome, how is Python better?